-The Ne ful strategy currently being implemented in the school that ha e of sharing best practices of schools and districts.
-Please take this opportunity to share one or more as resulted in significant improvements in student performance, instructional practice, student/family ment to share these best practices with schools and districts in Receivership.
-List the best practice currently being implemented in the school.
+The New York State Education Department recognizes the importance of sharing best practices of schools and districts.
+Please take this opportunity to share one or more successful strategy currently being implemented in the school that has resulted in significant improvements in student performance, instructional practice, student/family engagement, and/or school climate.
+It is the intention of the Department to share these best practices with schools and districts in Receivership.

+List the e best practice currently being implemented in the school.
 Describe the best practice in terms of the impact it is having, the evidence being collected to determine its value, and the manner in which it might be replicated in other schools/districts.
-1. There are best practices begun, including Walk to , and the man and the man and the serious functions and the serious functions.
-Intervention, and Data in a Day protocol, but we want to wait for data before highlighting as a best practice.
+1. There are best practices begun, including Walk to Intervention, and Data in a Day protocol, but we want to wait for data before highlighting as a best practice.
 In the past, this principal operated Response to Intervention that propelled a school into good standing.
 2. 3.